spacemeshos/svm/docs/go-spacemesh-integration.md

 Now, the `Global State` should:

 * Update the `App` leaf-node with the new App's `State`.
-* Apply the dirty coins transfers
+* Play the dirty coins transfers.
 * Recalculate the new Merkle-Tree Hashes.